 Ingredients

-- 3 pounds Sweet Potato pealed and cut into 1 inch cubes Sweet Potato Mash
+- 3 pounds Sweet Potato peeled and cut into 1-inch cubes Sweet Potato Mash

 - Cooked Sweet Potatoes